The best cooling mattresses for hot sleepers in 2025, tested by us

 May be too firm for some

 Emma is highly regarded as one of the most trustworthy premium mattress brands, so it's no surprise that the Luxe Cooling Mattress has made it onto our list.
 With a firmness rating of 5/10, this is the perfect middle-ground option for those who don't want to completely sink down into their mattress.
-Balancing soft comfort with sturdy support, this hybrid mattress is one of our favourites.
+If you think that you, but you're not quite sure, ask yourself what position you sleep in.
+These medium-firm mattresses are designed with side sleepers in mind; the balance of soft comfort and sturdy support helps to keep your spine aligned, preventing aches and pains.

-Our expert tester says, 'I'm a hot and fidgety sleeper and so is my partner, but we've been using this for several months now and have been sleeping better than ever before.'
-She said that all you have to do is touch the mattress to feel the cooling properties, and as you sleep you'll find that your body's temperature is regulated while a good level of motion control too.
+Our expert tester says, "I'm a hot and fidgety sleeper and so is my partner, but we've been using this for several months now and have been sleeping better than ever before."
+She said that all you have to do is touch the mattress to feel the cooling properties, and, as you sleep, you'll find that your body's temperature is regulated with a good level of motion control too.

 6. Silentnight Lift Breathe Mattress